bhudson2/spacevlbi/docs/source/Guide.rst

 to the Sun / Earth / Moon limb and checks these against their definition in the function parameters to determine the position's fitness.
-The function returns the full list of evaluated positions along with their fitness (defined as the number of time steps within the simulation for which the functional constraint impacts observations).
+The function returns the full list of evaluated positions along with their fitness (defined as the percentage of the simulation for which the functional constraint impacts observations).
 Some examples of how the ``Optimisation()`` function can be used include: